 - Configure the Before Deployment options.

 Option Description Wake up offline computers Start computers if they are turned off.
 For more information refer to Configuring Wake-on-LAN on scan targets.
 Warn user before deployment (show message) Display a message on the target machine to warn the user before deploying software.
-Wait for user’s approval Wait for the user’s approval before deploying software.
+Wait for the user’s approval Wait for the user’s approval before deploying the software.
 Messages Click Messages to select the end-user computer language and define the warning message.
 For more information refer to Configuring auto-remediation messages.
 Stop services before deployment You can choose to stop certain services before the deployment.
 Services Click Services to specify the list of services to stop before the deployment and in what order to stop them.
 Administrative shares Make a copy of the software on the default network shares.
 Custom shares Make a copy of the software in a custom share.
 Key–in the folder name in the text box.